adeaeede/iot-cmd-ctrl/README.md

-# IoT Command & Control plugin for Grafana
+# IoT Command & Control plugin for Grafana and Bosch IoT Suite

 # Features
  * Sending command and control messages to your digital Twin